+Woman's missing digits grow back in phantom form - health - 10 August 2012.
 A woman born missing a finger and a thumb has grown them back – albeit as part of a phantom limb.

-Woman's missing digits grow back in phantom form - health - 10 August 2012
+One attempt to do so came in 2009.
 An interoceptive predictive coding model of conscious presence.
 Introduction In consciousness science, psychiatry, and virtual reality (VR), the concept of presence is used to refer to the subjective sense of reality of the world and of the self within the world (Metzinger, 2003; Sanchez-Vives and Slater, 2005).

 Source: University of Iowa APA Reference Nauert, R. (2012).
 Free Won't: It may be all that we have (or need) There's lots of research evidence demonstrating that many of our actions are not initiated consciously.

 We're not making conscious choices to act.
-That said, some of the strongest neuroscientific evidence indicates that our conscious choice is capable of stopping nonconsciously initiated action.

-From the Free Press: A belief in free will touches nearly everything that human beings value.
-The Blog : Morality Without “Free Will”
+The Blog : Morality Without “Free Will” From the Free Press: A belief in free will touches nearly everything that human beings value.

 Be the first to read Wired's articles in print before they're posted online, and get your hands on loads of additional content by subscribing online.
 Burundanga is a scary drug.
 According to news reports from Ecuador, the last thing a motorist could recall, after waking up minus his car and possessions, was being approached by two women; in Venezuela, a girl came round in hospital to find she had been abducted and sexually assaulted; in Colombia, customers of a street vendor were robbed after eating his spiked food.